bsgriggs/mendix-advanced-pagination/docs/Customization.md

 ## Advanced Pagination Customization
 This section assumes you've already completed the Usage in the main ReadMe (https://github.com/bsgriggs/pagination/edit/master/README.md#usage).
 With the widget working, this section explains how each of the customization options affects the widget.

-_Tip: Want to reuse your customized settings across your app?
+_Tip: Want to re-use your customized settings across your app?
 Create a Mendix building block of the widget after you've made all your changes.
 I would recommend storing these building blocks in the Pagination Module for easier exporting and importing into other projects._

 ### General Tab
 ![general](https://github.com/bsgriggs/pagination/blob/media_v2/general.png)